 If you’re going on a short vacation where you have planned out activities for the day in advance, separate your kid’s clothes accordingly.
 You’re going to have to sit down in front of the suitcase every morning to pull out clothes and accessories for your kids, why not ease the process by preparing in advance?
 Based on your plans, select the right clothes for the right day for each of your kids and then put in a specific section of the suitcase.
 If you want to be more efficient, place clothes for each day in a separate vacuum storage bags (they’ll save space) and then put in into the suitcase.
 This way you can just pull the bag out every morning instead of wasting time looking for individual pieces.
 At the end of each day, put the clothes back in the bag and mark it as dirty laundry.

-- Book a night time flight
+- Book a nighttime flight

-Half the pain of traveling with your kids is the time in the plane.
+Half the pain of traveling with your kids is the time on the plane.
 Planes are the worse places to be trapped in with your children.
 Most children do not like sitting in one position for too long, they are forced to do this in planes.
 The atmosphere is entirely too uncomfortable for them to sit calmly and in this frustration they become easily irritable.
 To avoid your kid’s tantrums, book your flights so the timings are in line with their bedtime.
 Children don’t go off their routines easily, even in the most unpleasant settings, they will doze during their bedtime.

 - Dress kids in layers

-On the plane you never know if it’s going to be too cold or too hot (no, it’s never just right).
-If the trip is going to be long, dress your kids in comfortable clothes; sweatpants and sweatshirts are perfect.
+On the plane, you never know if it’s going to be too cold or too hot (no, it’s never just right).
+If the trip is going to belong, dress your kids in comfortable clothes; sweatpants and sweatshirts are perfect.
 Also, dress them in layers so they are able to take them off and put them on as they please.

-- Do groceries
+- Get groceries

 The moment you check-in to the hotel, drop your bags, freshen up and head out to the nearest convenience store to do some groceries.
 Watch what you eat during your vacation because eating out is expensive.
 Unless money isn’t a problem at all, you’re going to be conscious about how much you’re spending on food.
 Besides, won’t you rather save the money on more enjoyable activities?
 Do groceries and pick up the basics, such as bread, butter, jam – anything that helps you save up on your meals.
 Pick up fruits and vegetables that you eat to keep in your backpacks when you’re on the move and eat as healthy snacks.